top of page

 Sparks gets them to submit to his leadership by looking past their differences and empathizing with them.
 Through Spark’s lens, we see him and The Thunderbirds 500-day war-torn journey from Sicily Italy to the Dachau Concentration Camp.
 Each episode details another operation inside Nazi-controlled Europe.

-The Liberator Netflix Mini Series Review
+A flaming Tank in The Liberator Netflix Mini Series

 The Horrors of War (Image Credit: Netflix)